deanwedgbury/testRepo/doc/sprint 1/sprint1.md

 --------------------------------------------------------

-We had a task breakdown, where we split up the tasks within the group, mainly we assigned a deliverable to each person as follows:<br />
+We had a task breakdown, where we split up the tasks within the group, we assigned each team member deliverables.

-RPM.md - Andersen<br />
-PB.md - Daniel<br />
-sprint1.md - Eugene<br />
-System Design Doc - Dean<br />
-1 Major Feature (demo software), moisture testing and watering - Dominik<br />
-SR1.md - Roman<br />
-Connecting Rasperry Pi to db - Andersen<br />
-Project Tracking with Pivotal - All	<br />
+Task breakdown:

+[WATERING] Automatic Watering - Dominik Loncar
+[WEB] Store and Retrieve Relevant Plant Data - Andersen Chan [WATERING] Manual Watering Option - Dominik Loncar [HARDWARE] Track Moisture in Soil of a Plant - Wai Lam Eugene Au Yeung [HARDWARE] Track Temperature In Area of the Plant - Daniel Wang [HARDWARE] Track Humidity In Area of the Plant - Dean Wedgbury [HARDWARE] LCD Screen to monitor live data - Roman Huts